ewhicher/matter/content/collections/pages/opportunity-lab.md

         content:
           -
             type: text
-            text: Qualify
+            text: 'Size and prioritise'
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'We’ll add rigour to our ideas and vision through a range of market and design research methodologies which will highlight exactly where we should play and how we can win.'
+            text: 'Market sizing and future value projection for priority opportunities.
+We’ll add rigour to highlight where you should play and how you can win.'
     icon: am-qualify.svg
     type: row
     enabled: true